Charmve/Charmve/AWESOME-STARS.md

 ## Go

-- [NoFxAiOS/nofx](https://github.com/NoFxAiOS/nofx) - NOFX: Defining the Next-Generation AI Trading Operating System.
-A multi-exchange Al trading platform(Binance/Hyperliquid/Aster) with multi-Ai competition(deepseek/qwen/gemini/claude)self-evolution, an
+- [NoFxAiOS/nofx](https://github.com/NoFxAiOS/nofx) - Open-source Trading OS with pluggable AI brain | From market data → AI reasoning → Trade execution | Self-hosted & Multi-exchange
 - [bazel-contrib/bazel-gazelle](https://github.com/bazel-contrib/bazel-gazelle) - Gazelle is a Bazel build file generator for Bazel projects.
 It natively supports Go and protobuf, and it may be extended to support new languages and custom rule sets.
 - [photoprism/photoprism](https://github.com/photoprism/photoprism) - AI-Powered Photos App for the Decentralized Web 🌈💎✨
 - [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with OpenAI gpt-oss, DeepSeek-R1, Gemma 3 and other models.